jpmmcneill/dbt-graph-theory/README.md

 By default, dbt runs against postgres on setup.
 You can use any of the adapters listed (the best way of seeing these is by the requirements files).
 Each adapter has a specific target in the ci_profiles.yml.
 You can specifc these with the `--target` flag in dbt - ie. `dbt run --profiles-dir ci_profiles --target ci_duckdb` will run dbt with duckdb.

+The easiest way to follow along with this is with the CI file specified in `.github/workflows/ci.yml`

 ### Setting up postgres server